zeroibc/my-mac-os/README.md

 - This is by far my favourite application that I have.
 It saved me a lot of time in my life.
 <img src="https://i.imgur.com/kbw0yCF.png" width="600" alt="img">

-- It has a really great [community](http://www.alfredforum.com/) and very powerful [workflows](https://github.com/learn-anything/alfred-workflows) that you can use.
+- It has a great [community](http://www.alfredforum.com/) and very powerful [workflows](https://github.com/learn-anything/alfred-workflows) that you can use.
 - I [wrote an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language.

 ### 2. [Karabiner](https://pqrs.org/osx/karabiner/)